State Street Historic District (North Vernon, Indiana)

-State Street Historic District is a national historic district located at North Vernon, Jennings County, Indiana.
-It encompasses 75 contributing buildings and 4 contributing structures in a predominantly residential of North Vernon.
+State Street Historic District is a national historic district located at North Vernon, Indiana.
+It encompasses 75 contributing buildings and four contributing structures in a predominantly residential of North Vernon.
 The district developed between about 1852 and 1950, and includes notable examples of Queen Anne and Bungalow / American Craftsman style architecture.
 Notable contributing buildings include the First Baptist Church (1905), First Presbyterian Church (1871), Olcott House (now Dove, Sharp, and Rudicel Funeral Home, 1907), McGannon-Olcott House (c.
 1868), Charles Watchell House (c.
 1893), Frank Little House (c.
 1898), Tripp / Verbarg House (c.
 1891), and Joseph C. Cone House (c.
 1894).

 It was listed on the National Register of Historic Places in 2007.